Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="spatial-autocorrelation">10 - Copy and paste the spatial autocorrelation python code into the table extension</h2>

-Get the autocorrelation code and paste it into the built-in text editor in the data model.
+<p>Get the autocorrelation code and paste it into the built-in text editor in the data model.
 Take a few minutes to read through the code to understand the actions it's performing.
-What do you expect the output to look like?
+What do you expect the output to look like? </p>

 </br>